wqlparallel/test/docs/proposals/reliable-message-delivery.md

 - If cloudcore being restarted or offline for a while, whenever the cloudcore is back online, send the latest event to the edge node (if there is any update to be sent).
-- If edgenode being restarted or offline for a while, whenever the node is back online, cloudcore will sent the latest event to make it up to date.
+- If edgenode being restarted or offline for a while, whenever the node is back online, cloudcore will send the latest event to make it up to date.

 ## Design Details